On balanced biregular cages: Preliminaries

-We start the paper recalling the traditional {\emph{Cage Problem:}} A simple, finite, connected graph $G=(V, E)$ is \emph{$k$-regular} if each vertex has exactly $k$ neighbors.
+First of all, we recall the traditional {\emph{Cage Problem:}} A simple, finite, connected graph $G=(V, E)$ is \emph{$k$-regular} if each vertex has exactly $k$ neighbours.
 It is of \emph{girth $g$} if its smallest cycles have $g$ vertices.
 A \emph{$g$-cycle} or \emph{girth cycle} is a cycle of length $g$.
 The number of vertices of $G$ is called the \emph{order} of $G$.
 A \emph{$(k,g)$-graph} is a $k$-regular graph of girth $g$.
 If it has minimal order, then it is called a \emph{$(k,g)$-cage}.
 For more information about cages, we refer to the dynamic survey by Exoo and Jajcay \cite{ExooJaj08}.

 For $k=2$ the connected $(k,g)$-graphs are the $g$-cycles.
-For $k>2$, the well-known \emph{Moore bound} is obtained by counting the vertices of a tree that emerge from a vertex if the girth is odd, or from an edge if $g$ is even.
+For $k>2$, the well-known \emph{Moore bound} is obtained by counting the vertices of a tree that emerge from a vertex if $g$ is odd, or from an edge if $g$ is even.
 As we will use these trees, called {\em{Moore trees}}, and their modifications on several occasions throughout this work, we provide a brief description of them.

 Let $u$ be a vertex and let ${\cal{T}}_{u}$ be a tree of depth $\frac{g-1}{2}$, rooted in $u$, with all the vertices of degree $k$ except the leaves.
 Notice that, if $G$ is a $k$-regular graph of odd girth $g$, then $G$ necessarily contains this tree, denoted by ${\cal{T}}_u$.
 On the other hand, if $g$ is even and $uw$ is an edge, then a Moore tree for even girth, denoted by ${\cal{T}}_{uw}$, consist of the edge $uw$ and two disjoint trees, ${\cal{T}}_u$ and ${\cal{T}}_w$ rooted in $u$ and $w$, respectively.
 Both ${\cal{T}}_u$ and ${\cal{T}}_w$ have depth $\frac{g-2}{2}$ and all the vertices have degree $k$, except the leaves.
 As before, if $G$ is a $k$-regular graph of even girth $g$, then $G$ must contain ${\cal{T}}_{uw}$.
 Counting the vertices of these Moore trees results in the following bound. \begin{theorem}[Moore bound, \cite{ExooJaj08}] Let $G$ be a $(k,g)$-graph with $k>2$.
 Then the order of $G$ is at least $n_0(k,g)$, where